projen/projen/docs/api/API.md

 [awscdk.AwsCdkDeps](#projen-awscdk-awscdkdeps)|Manages dependencies on the AWS CDK.
 [awscdk.AwsCdkDepsJava](#projen-awscdk-awscdkdepsjava)|Manages dependencies on the AWS CDK for Java projects.
 [awscdk.AwsCdkDepsJs](#projen-awscdk-awscdkdepsjs)|Manages dependencies on the AWS CDK for Node.js projects.
+[awscdk.AwsCdkDepsPy](#projen-awscdk-awscdkdepspy)|Manages dependencies on the AWS CDK for Python projects.
 [awscdk.AwsCdkJavaApp](#projen-awscdk-awscdkjavaapp)|AWS CDK app in Java.
 [awscdk.AwsCdkPythonApp](#projen-awscdk-awscdkpythonapp)|AWS CDK app in Python.
 [awscdk.AwsCdkTypeScriptApp](#projen-awscdk-awscdktypescriptapp)|AWS CDK app in TypeScript.